WerWolv/Documentation/pattern_language/core-language/attributes.md

 &#x20;`ordering` can either be `std::core::BitfieldOrder::LeastToMostSignificant` or `std::core::BitfieldOrder::MostToLeastSignificant`.
 Ordering the fields from least to most significant bit is the default.

-When using most to least significant also requires you to specify the full size of the bitfield so the runtime knows where to start placing the fields.
+Using most to least significant also requires you to specify the full size of the bitfield so the runtime knows where to start placing the fields.

 #### `[[sealed]]`

 This attribute can be applied to structs, unions and bitfields.
-It causes tools that display Patterns in some way to not display the implementation details (such as children of this type) anymore but instead treat like a built-in type.
+It causes tools that display Patterns in some way to not display the implementation details (such as children of this type) anymore but instead treat it like a built-in type.
 This is mainly useful for making custom types that should decode and display the bytes in a custom format using the `[[format]]` attribute.

 #### `[[highlight_hidden]]`